Family photoshoots are a great way to freeze beautiful memories forever.

 4. Clothes must complement the Shooting location & Weather

 If it’s sweltering hot, consider big, flowy gowns or loose clothing.
 Comfort is supreme and shows on camera.
-If it’s snowing or it’s a rainy day, manage clothing accordingly.
+If it’s snowing or it’s a rainy day, manage to clothe accordingly.

 Fun props like a transparent umbrella on a sunny day or taking shade under a huge tree when it’s raining can be incorporated into your photos.
 Always be on the lookout for interesting locations, sceneries, ideas.